 Not everyone experiences all of these symptoms and people with severe depression will experience more of the symptoms than those who are mildly depressed.
 In can be difficult to recognise, acknowledge or know when you're feeling depressed.

 If you or someone you know is struggling with depression then it is always best to speak to a GP in the first instance.
 Many people wait a long time before seeking help for depression as it can be difficult to do so.
 However, the sooner you seek professional help the sooner you can be on the road to recovery.

 We can provide a range of fully confidential support from a listening ear to online cognitive behavioural therapy.
 We can also help with arranging face to face support with a member of our welfare team and/or with a professional counsellor.
-Call us on the number below:
+You can contact us in the following ways:

 - use our 24-hour live chat service if you would prefer to contact us online.